-- Provide training to the student on building and maintaining working relationships. - Give constructive advice if the victim seems to have been bullied because she is being a nuisance or intruding. - Encourage the victim to tell a trusted adult in school straightaway if bullying is repeated. - Encourage the victim to broaden her friendship groups by joining a lunchtime activity or team. - Discuss bullying in a year assembly or in the form and ask the class to suggest possible solutions. - If bullying is about a particular issue (disability for example), mount an education programme during tutorial time, not focused on a particular child. - If bullying occurs on the bus, ask a sixth former to take care of the victim. - Ask another student to befriend and support the victim as a peer mentor. - Use peer mediation to defuse tension and resolve further conflict if appropriate, using trained students to define the problem, identify key issues, discuss possible options, negotiate an agreement, and evaluate outcomes - Use theatre-in-education performances on bullying to raise awareness.
+- Prepare the victim to face her peer group discuss what she will say to others. - Break up the group dynamics by assigning students to different places in class and in the form. - Most bullying groups have a ringleader with other girls being frightened of not bullying.
+Teach the victim to be assertive if confronted by the ringleader: - Try to stay calm.
+Practise controlled breathing.
+Ignore the comments; pretend not to hear and walk away quickly OR - use body language to look determined, strong, and positive.
+Look the perpetrator in the eye and tell her to stop.
+Be firm and clear. - Provide training to the student on building and maintaining working relationships. - Give constructive advice if the victim seems to have been bullied because she is being a nuisance or intruding. - Encourage the victim to tell a trusted adult in school straightaway if bullying is repeated. - Encourage the victim to broaden her friendship groups by joining a lunchtime activity or team. - Discuss bullying in a year assembly or in the form and ask the class to suggest possible solutions. - If bullying is about a particular issue (disability for example), mount an education programme during form time, not focused on a particular child. - If bullying occurs on the bus, ask a sixth former to keep an eye on the victim and offer support if needed - Ask another student to befriend and support the victim as a peer mentor. - Use peer mediation to defuse tension and resolve further conflict if appropriate, using trained students to define the problem, identify key issues, discuss possible options, negotiate an agreement, and evaluate outcomes - Use theatre-in-education performances on bullying to raise awareness.